s3978128/python-text-editor-with-encryption/README.md

     ```
     python text_editor.py
     ```
 4. The application window will appear, enabling you to perform text editing operations with encryption capabilities (DES or RSA encryption available).
-You can start by encrypting the provided `testingtext.txt` file, or create a new file.
+You can start by encrypting the provided `testing.txt` file, or create a new file.
 5. To use the DES encryption, you need to input a non-empty password.
-Note that due to limitations, passwords longer than 8 characters will be truncated.
 6. To use the RSA encryption, a pair of public and private keys is needed.
 Use the Generate Key button to generate the keys.
 You can then start using this encryption method.
+Note that RSA encryption cannot be used on texts that are too long.

 ## Information:
 - **Author:** Nguyen Viet Ha (s3978128)